 The physical space is an important part of a conducive learning environment.
 Equally important is the mindset of a positive learning culture.
-When trainees see that their organization values training, they are more likely to put better effort into completing their modules and getting higher scores while doing so.
+When trainees see that their organization values training, they are more likely to put better effort into completing their knowledge and skills development modules and getting higher scores while doing so.

 Another area is rewards.
 Yes, yes: “Training should be its own reward since it is for the good of the company and your career!”
 (And I agree.)
-That’s why leaderboards are such a good idea.
+That’s why leaderboards are such a good idea to increase employee engagement.
 Via healthy competition, individuals or teams get to “boast” about being top trainees of the week.

 And yet, people still like to win prizes.
 That’s why those “impossible to succeed at” fair games are so popular, and people spend lots of time and money to win giant teddy bears that don’t even fit into the back seat of a family car.
 (I know because there was hardly any space for me and my two grandkids after their dad won one for the family.)

 I am not suggesting such unnecessary prizes.
 Yet, consider a voucher for a hot drink at a local cafe or a coupon for a fresh-baked snack from the corner bakery.
 You can also offer a variety of small gifts for trainees to buy with the points they win through eLearning gamification options: artisan soaps, small potted plants, storybooks or craft kits for the kids, small tech gadgets, etc.

 Teaching and learning take time.
 Many organizations expect that trainees will spend some of their after-work-time training.
 I am going to suggest that this idea does not contribute to your pedagogy and a positive learning environment.

 What an organization truly values it makes time for.
 As a result, Principle #4: Most of the training should be done as part of the workday.
 So, if a team is working on a project AND doing training for the future, the project timeframe (deadlines, due dates) is going to have to reflect this in a real way.